rapidez/docs/src/0.x/deployment.md

 ### No Kibana

-Setting up the roles and passwords without Kibana is possible too. to do so run the following commands
+Setting up the roles and passwords without Kibana is possible too.
+To do so run the following commands:

 ```bash
 # Create the role `web` that may read `rapidez_*` indexes